EFForg/eff_fab/README.md

 ### From the API

-Like the app, the API uses basic auth for authentication.
-Along with your request, you must pass basic auth credentials associated with a user who has the admin role.
-In other words if the basic auth name is [NAME], there must be user with admin credentials and the email address [NAME]@eff.org.
+The API authenticates admin users through API tokens.
+Admin users can view and create API tokens through their FAB profile.

-Navigate to `/api/docs` for details.
+Navigate to `/api/docs` for more information.

 Credits
 -------